pangenome/pggb/README.md

 Pangenome graphs let us understand multi-way relationships between many genomes.
 They are thus models of many-way sequence alignments.
-A goal of `pggb` is to reduce the complexity of designing these alignments, which are notoriously [difficult to design](https://doi.org/10.1101%2Fgr.174920.114).
+A goal of `pggb` is to reduce the complexity of making these alignments, which are notoriously [difficult to design](https://doi.org/10.1101%2Fgr.174920.114).

 ### key parameters